AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/adobe-workfront-for-creative-cloud/wf-install-cc.md

 ---
 product-area: workfront-integrations;setup
 navigation-topic: adobe-workfront-for-creative-cloud
-title: Install Workfront for Creative Cloud
+title: Install Adobe Workfront for InDesign
 description: You can install Workfront for Creative Cloud plugin from the Adobe Marketplace.
 author: Courtney
 feature: Workfront Integrations and Apps, Digital Content and Documents
 ---
-# Install Workfront for Creative Cloud
+# Install Adobe Workfront for InDesign

 You can install the Adobe Workfront for Creative Cloud plugin from the Adobe Marketplace.
-Workfront for Creative Cloud plugin supports the following applications:
+The plugin supports the following languages:

-{{cc-plugin-app-list}}
+* English
+* French
+* German
+* Italian
+* Spanish
+* Portuguese
+* Japanese
+* Simplified Chinese
+* Traditional Chinese

 >[!NOTE]
 >